vasuParanji-coder/MyProjects/README.md

 # MyProjects
 This repository is a collection of all the projects I have worked on.
-I specalize in java, and I have basic knowledge on HTML coding
+I specalize in java, and I have basic knowledge on HTML coding.